 There we go again!
-Why volunteer work and not just hang out at the beach and enjoy the art of doing nothing?
+Why volunteer work and not just hang out at the beach in Hawaii and enjoy the art of doing nothing?

 Because it’s boring!
 It’s so damn boring to hang out at a beach and relax.
 You can do it anywhere.
 I feel like volunteering gets me to experience the country in a different way- it kind of makes me feel like I would actually live there and experience it to be my home.
 So why not feel home in Hawaii?